javalin/website/_posts/tutorials/2017-09-22-javalin-websocket-example.md

 ## Conclusion
 Well, that was easy!
-We have a working real-time chat application implemented without polling, written in a total of less than 100 lines of Java and JavaScript.
+We have a working real-time chat application implemented without polling, written in less than 100 lines of server and client code.
 The implementation is very basic though, and we should at least split up the sending of the userlist and the messages (so that we don't rebuild the user list every time anyone sends a message), but since the focus of this tutorial was supposed to be on WebSockets,